venture7-soni/task_master/sandbox74/readme.md

 Docker compose for sandbox php 7.4

-Prerequisite: Git credentials should be in your system
+Prerequisite: Git credentials should be in your user profile

 Go to C:\